Biden administration scrambled as its orderly withdrawal from Afghanistan unraveled

 'Zero responsibility'

 The administration’s decision to withdraw, announced in April, was guided by Biden’s conviction, dating back more than a decade, that the military mission in Afghanistan had little chance of success.
-The former senator initially supported the wars in Afghanistan and Iraq, but by the time he became Barack Obama’s vice president in 2009, he saw the Afghanistan project as futile.
+The former senator initially supported the wars in Afghanistan and Iraq, but by the time he became President Barack Obama’s vice president in 2009, he saw the Afghanistan project as futile.

 After trillions of dollars and more than 2,000 U.S. combat deaths, as well as the deaths of tens of thousands of Afghan civilians, Biden thought the United States had little chance of transforming a largely tribal, undeveloped nation.
 For all their differences, Biden’s instincts coincided with those of Trump, whose desire to withdraw was repeatedly deflected by his top security aides.